Population-scale dietary interests during the COVID-19 pandemic: Methods

 The interaction coefficients $\alpha, \beta, \gamma$ model the effect of discontinuity, controlling for trends in 2019.
 We are primarily interested in $\alpha$, the magnitude of the initial increase at the discontinuity.

-In our analyses, we fit a model of this general form (Equation \ref{eq:1}) to interest timeseries, separately for each studied entity or groups of entities, in each of the studied countries.
-We use the modeling approach to investigate three key quantities illustrated on the example of \textit{Pastry and bakery product} interest in Brazil, and Australia, in Figure \ref{fig:masterfig}:
+In our analyses, we fit a model of this general form (Equation \ref{eq:1}) to interest time series, separately for each studied entity or groups of entities, in each of the studied countries.
+We use the modeling approach to investigate three key quantities illustrated with the example of interest in pastries and bakery products in Brazil, and Australia in Figure \ref{fig:masterfig}:

-\begin{enumerate} \item \textbf{Short-term increase in interest}.
-It is captured with fitted coefficient $\alpha$.
+\begin{enumerate} \item Short-term increase in interest, captured by the fitted coefficient $\alpha$.
 The model is multiplicative due to the logarithm.
-After fitting the model (Equation \ref{eq:1}) with OLS, the relative increase over the baseline is then calculated by converting back to the linear scale the fitted coefficient $\alpha$, $e^{\alpha}-1$; the 95\% CI also appropriately converted back to linear scale; The 95\% CI approximated with two standard errors.
+After fitting the model (Equation \ref{eq:1}) with OLS, the relative increase over the baseline is then calculated by converting $\alpha$ back to the linear scale, via $e^{\alpha}-1$; the 95\% CIs (approximated with two standard errors) are also converted back to linear scale.

-\item \textbf{Time it takes for the interest to revert to normal}.
-We measure how many weeks after the mobility decrease within the $t_{\max}=30$ weeks, the modeled interest in 2020 is no longer significantly different from the counterfactual prediction based on 2019 (based on non-overlapping 95\% CI).
+\item {Time it takes for the interest to revert to normal}.
+We measure how many weeks after the mobility decrease (within the $t_{\max}=30$ weeks) the modeled interest in 2020 is no longer significantly different from the counterfactual prediction based on 2019 (based on non-overlapping 95\% CIs).

-\item \textbf{Long-term increase in interest}.
-In case the interest did not go back to normal within the 30 weeks after the mobility decrease, we measure how elevated the interest remains at the end of the modelled period, 30 weeks after mobility decrease, compared to the interest in the same week in 2019.
+\item {Long-term increase in interest}.
+In case the interest did not go back to normal within the 30 weeks after the mobility decrease, we measure how elevated the interest remains at the end of the modeled period, 30 weeks after mobility decrease, compared to the interest in the same week in 2019.

 \end{enumerate}